Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Caavo Control Center: Toss Out that DVR

-Like SevenHugs, newcomer Caavo also take a unique approach to the universal remote.
+Like SevenHugs, newcomer Caavo also takes a unique approach to the universal remote.
 However, the spin is a little different.
 This is the remote that you want if you like to stream media using multiple services.
 Why?
 It does the best job of search of all of the remotes out there.
 You can easily search across multiple services, like Prime, Netflix, HBONow, YouTube Premium, etc. and it presents you with all of your paid and unpaid options in a nice little interface.
 A ‘Find My Remote’ feature is another huge benefit.
 You simply click a button a the base of the device and an alarm goes off on the remote itself to help you find it.

 You can read my review of Caavo Control here where I outline additional features and benefits.